- How many forms of each ETS® Major Field Test (MFT) are available?

-- In order to avoid forfeiting the test fee, the test taker must cancel his/her registration no later than five days prior to the test date.
+In order to avoid forfeiting fees, the test taker must cancel his/her registration no later than 24 hours prior to the test date.
 If a test taker cancels within this time period, the test session will be returned to your inventory for future use.

 - When will scores be available?

-- Scores will be accessible via the Internet immediately after test administration.
-Additionally, student scores will display on screen upon completion of the test and they will receive a printed copy of the score report at the test center.
+Scores will be accessible via the Internet immediately after test administration.
+Additionally, student scores will display on screen upon completion of the test and will also be available to the student by logging on to myResults Central.

-- What security measures are taken at off-campus test centers?
+- What security measures are taken by the remote proctoring service?

 - How will I know if I am eligible?